PelionIoT/mbl-tools/mbl-licensing-checker/README.md

 * error codes to ignore from a chosen list or convention
 * regular expression for files to include in the check
 * regular expression for directories to include in the check

+When a configuration file is found, `mbl-licensing-checker` inherits the configuration from one found in a parent directory and merge them.
+Set the `inherit` argument to `False` in the configuration file of the child directory to prevent configuration inheritance.

+The merge process is as follows:

+* If the `convention` is specified in the child configuration, override the parent's and set the new error codes to check.
+* If `add-ignore` or `add-select` were specified, remove/add the specified error codes from the checked error codes list.
+* If `match` or `match-dir` were specified override the parent's.

 ### Example